knime/knime-sdk-setup/README.md

 * _Third Party Update-Sites:_ If you need additional plug-ins from third party update-sites, you can edit the software sites in the target definitions.
 For example you can add the update-sites from [Community Contributions Website](https://tech.knime.org/community).

 ### Getting Started
 * Download and install [Eclipse 4.6.1](http://www.eclipse.org/downloads/packages/release/Neon/1A).
-Make sure to use version 4.6.1 and not 4.6.2 because the latter contains a bug in the Java compiler that makes it impossible to compile some KNIME classes.
+Make sure you are using version 4.6.1 and not 4.6.2 because the latter contains a bug in the Java compiler, which makes it impossible to compile some KNIME classes.
 * Install the __Eclipse Plug-in Development Environment__ plug-in from  __The Eclipse Project Updates__ update-site
 * Clone this repository
 * Import **all** projects ``(File -> Import -> General -> Existing Projects)`` from this repository into your workspace